 To complete the minor, students need to take a total of eighteen credits in approved LIT and CLS courses.
 Of these eighteen credits, only six credits may be below the 199-level.
 Six of the credits must also be taken from courses on the approved list of courses focusing on diversity and literature, and six credits must be from courses on the approved list of courses focusing on writing about literature.
 In both cases—courses focusing on diversity and literature and writing about literature—courses can “double dip,” fulfilling one or both of these requirements.

 By earning a Minor in Literature and Diverse Cultures, you will be able to: nurture your interest in literature; diversify your perspective on the world; enhance your written communication; and, enhance your major and career prospects.
-To see the old requirements, view the complete list of required and elective courses for the Literature Minor.
-The 2018-2019 catalogue will contain the updated requirements.
+View the complete list of required and elective courses for the Literatures and Diverse Cultures Minor in the undergraduate catalog.

 The Literature and Diverse Cultures Minor draws on the teaching and research expertise of the more than two dozen literature specialists in the English Department.
 For more information on our literature faculty, please consult our Faculty Listing and Profiles.